arthur-alves/telescope-test/apps/linkedin/README.md

 Put the CSV with company names inside the `apps/linkedin/csv_in/` folder.
 If your csv have more than one column, the script will ask to you the correct column to start the scrapper.

-Run this command below after inserted the csv:
+Run this command below only after inserted the csv from project root path:

 ```
 python run_linkedin_scrap.py